-25 | What employee benefits are prescribed by law?
+25 What employee benefits are prescribed by law?

 Employees are regularly insured in the social security system, which comprises statutory pension, health, nursing care, unemployment and occupational accidents insurance.
-Employees whose pay exceeds a certain threshold (in 2020, €62,550 annually) may opt out of statutory health and nursing care insurance and enrol in private health and nursing care insurance instead.
+Employees whose pay exceeds a certain threshold (in 2021, €64,350 annually) may opt out of statutory health and nursing care insurance and enrol in private health and nursing care insurance instead.
 As a rule, contributions to the statutory schemes are borne in equal shares by the employer and the employee.
 However, childless employees over 23 years of age contribute slightly more to nursing care insurance, and contributions to occupational accidents insurance are borne solely by the employer.
-Typical social security benefits are retirement pensions, disability pensions, survivors' pensions, healthcare and nursing care, as well as unemployment benefits.
-There are also benefits relating to paid vacation and holidays, sick pay and maternity leave.
+Typical social security benefits are retirement pensions, disability pensions, survivors' pensions, healthcare and nursing care, as well as unemployment and short-time work benefits.
+Other benefits prescribed by law include paid vacation and holidays, sick pay and maternity leave.